zclaytor/kiauhoku/README.md

 pip install git+https://github.com/zclaytor/kiauhoku
 ```

 Brand new: Kīauhōkū is on PyPI!
-It requires Python 3.8 or less, but you can finally do this:
+It requires Python 3, but you can finally do this:
 ```bash
 pip install kiauhoku
 ```